FreeBSD 11.0-13.0 LPE via aio_aqueue Kernel Refcount Bug

 We can reach aio_free_entry

-through either the aio_waitcomplete
+through either the

-syscall or
+syscall or the aio_return

 syscall. aio_waitcomplete